samoylenkodmitry/s-a--m.github.io/_posts/2020-12-06-configure_lints.md

 }
 ```

-This will execute the script `enable_lints.sh` that will apply git path to `githooks/` directory and make git execute the script `pre-commit` before each commit.
+This will execute the script `enable_lints.sh` that will apply git path to the `githooks/` directory and make git execute the script `pre-commit` before each commit.
 Contents of the script:

 enable_lints.sh
 ```